nunorc/astromlp/README.rst

 - :code:`objid`: returns the SDSS object identifier;
 - :code:`obj`: returns some information about the object from SDSS data;
-- :code:`models`: returns the ensemble of models user;
+- :code:`models`: returns the ensemble of models used;
 - :code:`map`: returns the list of results of applying each individual model for each output.

 You can easily create new ensembles of modules using the :code:`MapReducPipeline` and passing the